 Board members, the chairman of the nomination committee, and the company’s auditor are encouraged to attend general meetings.
-The Board elects indefinitely to deviate from the recommendation that the Board should look at that “there are arrangements to ensure an independent chairman of the general meeting “, and continue to practiced that the general meeting are led by the Chairman of the Board or one elected by the Annual General Meeting.
+The general meeting is led by the Chairman of the Board or someone elected by the general meeting.

 7. Nomination committee

-The company has a nomination committee, as stated in the articles of associations which comprises of: Kim Wahl (Chairman), Ross Porter and Egil Wickstrand Iversen.
-The nomination committee is to comprise no fewer than three members.
+The company has a nomination committee, as stated in the articles of associations, which consists of: Svein Jacobsen (Chairman), Oskar Bakkevig and Inger Johanne Solhaug.
+The nomination committee consists of no fewer than three members.
 Each member is normally elected for a two-year period.
-The composition of the nomination committee should reflect the interests of shareholders and independence from the Board and executive management.
+The composition of the nomination committee should ensure the interests of shareholders and independence from the Board and executive management.

 Nomination committee members and its chairman are elected by the company’s general meeting, which also determines remuneration payable to committee members.